 IR35 came into effect in 2000 but in recent years it has undergone a major overhaul.
 In April 2017, changes to off-payroll in the public sector had a major impact on contractors, recruitment agencies, payroll providers and private sector organisations.
 This legislation is now going to be rolled out into the private sector in April 2021.
 Failure to prepare could have a devastating impact on accountancy practices who have a large number of contractors and freelancers on their books.
-However, Umbrella Company UK has the perfect solution.
+However, Churchill Knight Umbrella has the perfect solution.

 Keep reading to find out more about IR35, off-payroll legislation and our proposal to help your business cope with the rapidly approaching changes.